 Leading social media platforms need content creators to grow their user base.
 That’s why Instagram announced new ways for creators to make money during this year’s first ever Creator Week.

 “The traditional markers of content quality, like big name directors, showrunners or producers; big name actors, writers and musicians; and the catch-all bucket of ‘high-production value’ — all of which have high barriers to entry — are now competing with attributes like authenticity, virality, relatability, accessibility, relevance to one’s community or niche interests and more –which have much lower barriers to entry.”– Doug Shapiro, former executive at Time Warner & Turner Broadcasting System

 The creator economy has fueled an unprecedented demand for lifestyle content, or in real life (IRL) posts.
 A radical shift away from studio shots and toward IRL content is well underway across countless retail industries.

 Despite a polished look and feel, production companies are learning that one cannot fake authenticity in a commercial or ad.
 In fact, authenticity can shine through any kind of content, including primitively home-made videos.

-Influencer marketing works best when brand endorsements by creators reflect genuine love for the products they promote.
-Authentic brand endorsements come from direct relationships between brands and creators.
-This approach stands in direct contrast to the opt-in influencer network model where brands and creators are “matched” without either knowing very much about the other.
+Influencer marketing works best when brand endorsements by content creators reflect genuine love for the products they promote.
+Authentic brand endorsements come from direct relationships between brands and content creators.
+This approach stands in direct contrast to the marketplace model where brands and creators are “matched” without either knowing very much about the other.